sablier-labs/flow/PRECISION-ISSUE.md

 <!-- prettier-ignore -->
 > [!NOTE]
 > From now on, "unlock intervals" will be used in the context of solidity.
-The abbreviation "$ui_{solidity}$" will be used to represent the same.
+The abbreviation $ui_{solidity}$ will be used to represent the same.

 ### Ongoing debt as a discrete function of time